How Mexico City’s Unique Geology Makes Deadly Earthquakes Even Worse

 “Think of pushing a kid on a swing,” Hough adds.
 “If you start pushing every 5 seconds, it will just mess things up.”
 That is, the pushes won’t have a cumulative effect.
 But if you push at a consistent frequency, each push will send the child higher into the sky.

 While it’s long been known that sediments can magnify tremors, researchers didn’t learn exactly how dramatic the effects could be until 1985.
-The tremblor nearly flattened the distant Mexico City, yet left many cities close to the epicenter nearly unscathed.
+The temblor nearly flattened the distant Mexico City, yet left many cities close to the epicenter nearly unscathed.
 "This [earthquake] taught us that soft soils can magnify motion to a degree never thought possible," University of California at Berkeley engineer Vitelmo Berto told the LA Times in 1986, a year after the disaster.

 The seismic waves that were taking down buildings were five times greater than waves outside the city, according to measurements taken during that event, reported the LA Times.
 "No one expected the intensities of motion that were recorded in Mexico City,” Berto said.
 “No one had designed for it, and that is why so many buildings failed.”